hackdash/dailyship/content/news/calc.md

     - Start container:
     - `alias sage="podman start --filter name=sagemathone"`
     - Retrieve the login token URL from the log in Pods and bookmark it in your web browser.
+  - [GNU Units](https://www.gnu.org/software/units/manual/units.html) for single unit conversion with any starting value.
+    - This environment variable ensures that US units are used instead of the GB imperial counterparts.
+    - `UNITS_ENGLISH=US units floz ml --verbose`